mblackonline/Raspberry-Pi-Pico-W-Web-Server/README.md

    - Load the `main.py` file in Thonny.
    - Click the green "Run" button or press F5 to execute the script.
 This will start the web server.
    - Navigate to the IP address shown in the Thonny terminal output to control the LED via the web.

+   ## Acknowledgment

+This README was created with the assistance of AI.